TrailsofGold/whitepaper/docs/game_concept/hunts.md

 | 0.9          	| 3h15min 	| 51min    	| 33min    	|
 | 1            	| 3h35min 	| 55min    	| 35min    	|

+## Ship maintenance

+After a hunt, the ship used needs maintenance.
+When a ship is under maintenance, it cannot be used in a new hunt until its mainteance time is elapsed.

+Ship mainteance time depends on its capacity.

+?> For more information on ship mainteance, read [Ships](game_concept/ships.md)

 ## Crew trading during a hunt